j1fig/importo/README.md

 -----
 This tool was motivated by the fact that Python3.7 introduced a new feature to show cumulative module import times.

-An explanation and use case for this new feature can be found in this [blog entry](https://dev.to/methane/how-to-speed-up-python-application-startup-time-nkf) for a CPython core dev.
+An explanation and use case for this new feature can be found in this [blog entry](https://dev.to/methane/how-to-speed-up-python-application-startup-time-nkf) from a CPython core dev.

 This is a wrapper on top of `python -X importtime`.
 For small import trees I suggest using that tool first, it will probably suffice for your use case.